 Directed Study (1 to 4 credits).
-An investigation under faculty supervision beyond what is offered in existing courses.
+An investigation under faculty supervision beyond the scope of existing courses.

 Directed study courses are numbered as 596 or 696 courses.
 The three-letter course prefix reflects the field of study of the course (e.g., directed study courses in ESM are coded as ESM 696).